MGH Global Health, Department of Medicine

 Components of the MGH Internal Medicine Global Health Program

-- Edendale isa district hospital in KwaZulu-Natal, South Africa,that provides an intense inpatient, outpatient and rural experience in a largely urban, resource poor setting.
+- Edendale is a district hospital in KwaZulu-Natal, South Africa, that provides an intense inpatient and outpatient experience in a largely urban, resource poor setting.
 The elective places residents in the center of the HIV-TB epidemic, yet with exposure to significant non-communicable disease burden as well (rheumatic heart disease, renal disease, heme/onc, etc).
-In the past, live resident reports have been coordinated between MGH and Edendale Hospital.
+Live resident reports are also coordinated between MGH and Edendale Hospital.

-- Mbarara Rural Regional Referral Hospitalplaces residents in inpatient clinical and teaching roles in a small regional district hospital serving Southwestern Uganda.
-In the nearby Rwenzori Mountains, a rural clinic offers opportunities to provide outpatient and community-based care.
+- Mbarara Rural Regional Referral Hospital places residents in inpatient clinical and teaching roles in an academic referral hospital serving Southwestern Uganda.
+In the nearby Rwenzori Mountains, Bugoye Health Center, a rural clinic, offers opportunities to provide outpatient and community-based care.
 These sites are hotspots for HIV, tuberculosis, and malaria and also see a good share of chronic disease.

-- Domestic sites can often offer as much insight into global health as those abroad, therefore away electives and other educational opportunities are also available with domestic programs.
-Structured rotations with the Indian Health Service have been developed and key local partnerships include Boston’s Healthcare for the Homeless Program and MGH Chelsea Community Health Center (the poorest and most immigrant-heavy city in Massachusetts).
+- Domestic sites can often offer as much insight into global health as those abroad.
+Structured rotations with the Indian Health Service have been developed and key local partnerships include Boston’s Health Care for the Homeless Program and MGH Chelsea Community Health Center (the poorest and most immigrant-heavy city in Massachusetts).

 - To rotate at other international or domestic sites, residents submit requests that are reviewed by a structured process and must meet requirements for educational value and safety.